-(3) Sub-regulation (2)(n) does not prohibit a binder agreement from providing that an insurer may -

-- (a) limit or prevent a binder holder from performing certain or all binder functions during the termination period; or - (b) take reasonable measures to limit any risks it may be exposed to resulting or associated with a binder agreement or the termination thereof.

-Polity

-- (4) (a) A binder agreement may only provide for matters referred to in section 48A of the Act, this Part and matters incidental thereto, and may not regulate any other arrangement or relationship with the binder holder, irrespective of such other arrangement or relationship being dependent on the conclusion of a binder agreement or that the binder agreement is in addition to or consequential on such other arrangement or relationship. - (b) A binder agreement may not prohibit an insurer from communicating directly with any independent intermediary or its policyholder.

-(5) A binder agreement concluded with a non-mandated intermediary, in addition to the matters provided for under sub-regulation (2), must limit the discretion of the binder holder in respect of -

-- (a) the maximum value of policy benefits that may be determined under each policy or the maximum value of any claim that may be settled by the binder holder under the policies to which the binder agreement relates; - (b) the risk factors that must be considered by the binder holder when entering into, varying or renewing a policy or determining the value of policy benefits under a policy; - (c) other parameters in accordance with which the binder holder must render the services provided for in the binder agreement.
+- (ii) for the transfer or sharing of all electronic and paper-based records in respect of the policies referred to in the binder agreement, including the names and identity numbers of all policyholders, insured persons and beneficiaries; and - (o) provide for the continuity of service if the binder holder is placed under curatorship, business rescue, becomes insolvent, is liquidated or is for any reason unable to continue to render the services in accordance with the binder agreement. - (3) Sub-regulation (2)(n) does not prohibit a binder agreement from providing that an insurer may - - (a) limit or prevent a binder holder from performing certain or all binder functions during the termination period; or - (b) take reasonable measures to limit any risks it may be exposed to resulting or associated with a binder agreement or the termination thereof. - (4) (a) A binder agreement may only provide for matters referred to in section 49A of the Act, this Part and matters incidental thereto, and may not regulate any other arrangement or relationship with the binder holder, irrespective of such other arrangement or relationship being dependent on the conclusion of a binder agreement or that the binder agreement is in addition to or consequential on such other arrangement or relationship. - (b) A binder agreement may not prohibit an insurer from communicating directly with any independent intermediary or its policyholder. - (5) A binder agreement concluded with a non-mandated intermediary, in addition to the matters provided for under sub-regulation (2), must limit the discretion of the binder holder in respect of - - (a) the maximum value of policy benefits that may be determined under each policy or the maximum value of any claim that may be settled by the binder holder under the policies to which the binder agreement relates; - (b) the morbidity and mortality risk factors, where appropriate, that must be considered by the binder holder when entering into, varying or renewing a policy or determining the value of policy benefits under a policy; - (c) other parameters in accordance with which the binder holder must render the services provided for in the binder agreement.

-(6) A binder agreement concluded with a non-mandated intermediary may not authorise the binder holder to --

-- (a) refuse to renew a policy; - (b) reject or refuse to pay a claim for policy benefits or a part thereof; - (c) terminate, repudiate or deny an insurer's liability to provide policy benefits under a policy; or - (d) declare a policy void.
+- (6) A binder agreement concluded with a non-mandated intermediary may not authorise the binder holder to - - (a) refuse to renew a policy; - (b) reject or refuse to pay a claim for policy benefits or a part thereof; - (c) terminate, repudiate or deny an insurer's liability to provide policy benefits under a policy; or - (d) declare a policy void.

-Requirements, limitations and prohibitions relating to any consideration that may be offered or provided to a binder holder, and any participation by a binder holder in profits attributable to the policies referred to in a binder agreement holder associated with rendering the services under the binder agreement, with allowance for a reasonable rate of return for the binder holder.
+Requirements, limitations and prohibitions relating to any consideration that may be offered or provided to a binder holder, and any participation by a binder holder in profits attributable to the policies referred to in a binder agreement